Yes, America's anchorman is away and this is your undocumented anchorman sitting in.

 It's a colony.

-And uh the whole point the whole point about uh uh about uh colonies is that they don't have privileged state-to-state relations.
+And the whole point, the whole point about colonies is that they don't have privileged state-to-state relations.

-To put it in American terms, like if if you can't see what's wrong with Obama giving four Uyghur terrorists to Bermuda, it's the equivalent of David Cameron dumping a bunch of IRA terrorists on Guam or the US Virgin Islands, and they're or Puerto Rico, and then telling and then Obama finds out about it afterwards.
+To put it in American terms, like if you can't see what's wrong with Obama giving four Uyghur terrorists to Bermuda, it's the equivalent of David Cameron dumping a bunch of IRA terrorists on Guam or the U.S. Virgin Islands or Puerto Rico and then telling, and then Obama finds out about it afterwards.

 So he put these four Uyghurs, he dumped these four Uyghurs on Bermuda.

-The British were furious in London, because they're not meant they're not meant to be doing that.
+The British were furious in London because they're not meant to be doing that.

 One result of that is that they are the unhappiest, loneliest Uyghurs.